sbabic/swupdate/_sources/overview.txt

 Generally, the behavior can be split according to the chosen scenario:

 - single copy: swupdate is interrupted and the update transaction did not end with a success.
-The bootloader is able to start swupdate again, having the possibility to update the software again.
+The boot loader is able to start swupdate again, having the possibility to update the software again.

 - double copy: swupdate did not switch between stand-by and current copy.